docker/extensions-sdk/docs/dev/api/docker.md

 logListener.close();
 ```

-This `exec(streamOptions)` API can also be useful to listen to docker events:
+This `exec(streamOptions)` API can also be used to listen to docker events:

 ```typescript linenums="1"
 await ddClient.docker.cli.exec(